 In 2005, the US Congress passed the REAL ID Act in response to the events of 9/11.
 The REAL ID Act establishes a set standard for the issuance of State identifications such as driving licenses.

-The REAL ID Act is designed to eliminate terrorism on planes by making it more challenging to obtain a driving license or identification card.
+The REAL ID Act is designed to eliminate terrorism on planes by making obtaining a driving license or identification card more challenging.

 US Congress is now mandating what State Agencies are required to collect before issuing a form of identification.
 Add to this; the new compliant cards have a Radio Frequency Identification (RFID) chip that reads the information in a wireless device or tag without making any physical contact or requiring a line of sight.